Hang In There And Keep Drawing! (It gets better!)

 So I haven’t been posting much here recently, what with small life issues and the whole world seemingly ending-

--but then I had a bunch of rapid-fire revelations as I worked through the above piece, which really helped me get back into drawing and enjoying drawing.
+-but then I had a bunch of rapid-fire revelations as I worked through the above piece, which really helped me get back into drawing and enjoying the drawing process.
 And I thought if I posted them, they might help other struggling artists out too.

 Also I wanted to show off my latest art.